 The Bourne Society is a local history society based in north-east Surrey, England.
 Formed in 1956, it takes its name from the intermittent streams that can appear close to the lines of the A22 and A23 roads during prolonged heavy rainfall, and which meet in Purley to flow northward into the River Wandle.

 The objects of the Society are to extend the knowledge of local history in Caterham, Chaldon, Chelsham, Chipstead, Coulsdon, Farleigh, Godstone, Kenley, Purley, Sanderstead, Whyteleafe, Warlingham and Woldingham, and to ensure the preservation of records and objects of historical interest.
-The Society celebrated its Golden Jubilee in 2006.

 The Society is able to help newcomers satisfy their curiosity about the area, and to stimulate residents to search out further information.
 Through its publications, visits, speakers, meetings, placement of plaques, and archaeological work, the Society seeks to place the area in an historical perspective.